Package 'lancor'

 lcor(y, type = "rank")

-confidence intervals for the Lancaster correlation coefficient
+Confidence intervals for the Lancaster correlation coefficient

 Description